-- The inclusion of proposed densely foliating trees along Station Street, Jamison Road, Woodriff Street and the proposed roads within the development site as indicated in the landscape drawing of the site.
+- The inclusion of proposed densely foliating trees along Station Street, Jamison Road, Woodriff Street and the proposed roads within the development.
 These trees should be capable of growing to a height of at least 5m with a 4m wide canopy.
-They should also be of an evergreen variety to ensure their effectiveness in wind mitigation during the winter period. - The inclusion of the proposed densely foliating trees and vegetation within the outdoor public plaza, the various central landscape communal areas and retail car-parking site as indicated in the landscape drawing of the site.
+They should also be of an evergreen variety to ensure their effectiveness in wind mitigation during the winter period. - The inclusion of the proposed densely foliating trees and vegetation within the outdoor public plaza, the various central landscape communal areas and retail car-parking site.
 To be effective in wind mitigation during the winter period, these trees should be of an evergreen variety. - The inclusion of impermeable balustrades along the perimeter of the corner balconies within the site. - The inclusion of full-height impermeable end screens on one end of the corner balconies, preferably those that face the north to north-easterly, western or south to south-easterly directions.

-Note that the wind conditions within the remaining balconies would be further enhanced with the inclusion of impermeable balustrades along the perimeter.
+Note that the wind conditions within the remaining balconies of the site would be further enhanced with the inclusion of impermeable balustrades along the perimeter.